patrikx3/corifeus/README.md

 # About

-Corifeus Matrix provides microservices, web and Electron apps (as well Ionic) on GitHub.
+Corifeus Matrix provides micro-services and open source applications on GitHub.

 ## Programs including